RebelCode/wp-settings-interface/README.md

 For instance, a setting may have a value of type `integer` while having a setting type of `"post_id"`, which can be used to check by your plugin to check in specialized validation and processing.

+### [`SettingAwareInterface`]

+A [`SettingAwareInterface`] represents any object that can provide a setting.
+It exposes a `getSetting()` method that returns a [`SettingInterface`] instance.

+This interface is useful for defining a standard for objects that are capable of providing a setting, as well as objects that depend on a setting provider.

 [`SettingInterface`]: src/SettingInterface.php
+[`SettingAwareInterface`]: src/SettingAwareInterface.php
 [`rebelcode/wp-settings`]: https://github.com/RebelCode/wp-settings
 [`dhii/type-interface`]: https://github.com/Dhii/type-interface
 [`KeyAwareTypeInterface`]: https://github.com/Dhii/type-interface/blob/task/initial-interfaces/src/KeyAwareTypeInterface.php